jomjol/AI-on-the-edge-device-docs/docs/Error-Codes.md

-# Reduced webinterface (only for error indication and tracing, no regular processing)
+# Reduced webinterface (only for error indication and tracing)

 Whenever an error occurs during boot process which avoids loading of regular processing and regular webinterface, a reduced webinterface gets loaded to have at least some visual feedback and the possibilitiy to figure out the root cause by browsing the logfiles or trigger another OTA update.